 STEP 4 SETUP WITH HIGH PROBABILITY

-The total market structure of the GBPCHF 4-hour chart is not fantastic and I would not see a setup with a very high probability.
-But a decent opportunity could be a long at the confluence of support at the middle of the trend channel, trend line support, bull flag bottom and 38.2 Fib (magenta circle).
+The total market structure of the GBPCHF 4-hour chart is not fantastic and I would not see high probability trading setups.
+But a decent opportunity could be a long at the confluence of support in the middle of the trend channel, trend line support, bull flag bottom and 38.2 Fib (magenta circle).

 The risk and reward are both +/- 120 pips making it an even 1:1 reward to risk setup.

-Does it help you seeing the process instead of only the end analysis?
+Does it help you see the process analysis techniques instead of only the end analysis?